-On average it takes these students four to five years to complete a PhD degree.
+On average students will take 5 years to complete a PhD degree.

 First and Second Year